 f.
-Hospital-Only Preferred Provider Agreement
+Facility-Only Preferred Provider Agreement

-The medical plan has a hospital-only preferred provider agreement for hospital services in the municipality of Anchorage.
-The preferred provider in the municipality of Anchorage is Alaska Regional Hospital.
+The medical plan has a facility-only preferred provider agreement for facility services in the municipality of Anchorage.
+The preferred facilities in the municipality of Anchorage are Alaska Regional Hospital, and their affiliated surgery center Surgery Center of Anchorage.